juji-io/datalevin/doc/search.md

 ### Searching

 Scoring and ranking of documents implements the standard tf-idf and vector space model [2].
-The weighting scheme is `lnu.ltc`, i.e. the document vector has log-weighted term frequency, no idf, and pivoted unique normalization, while the query vector uses log-weighted term frequency, idf weighting, and cosine normalization.
+In order to achieve a good balance between relevance and efficiency, the weighting scheme chosen is `lnu.ltn`, i.e. the document vector has log-weighted term frequency, no idf, and pivoted unique normalization, while the query vector uses log-weighted term frequency, idf weighting, and no normalization.

 The search algorithm implements an original algorithm inspired by [3].
 Compared with standard algorithm [2], our algorithm prunes documents that are unlikely to be relevant due to missing query terms.
-Not only being more efficient, this pruning algorithm also addresses an often felt user frustration with the standard
+Not only is more efficient, this pruning algorithm also addresses an often felt user frustration with the standard
 algorithm: a document containing all query terms may be ranked much lower than a document containing only partial query terms.
 In our algorithm, the documents containing more complete query terms are considered first.
-In a top-K situation with a small K, those documents with very poor query term coverage may not even participate in the ranking at all.
+When returning top-K result with a small K, those documents with very poor query term coverage may not even participate in the ranking.

-The details of the pruning algorithm is the following: instead of looping over all `n` inverted lists of all query terms, we pick the query term with the least edit distance and the least document frequency (i.e. the most rare term), and use its posting document ids as the candidates.
-We loop over this list of candidate documents, for each document, check if it appears in the inverted lists of subsequent terms (ordered by document frequency).
-For each appearance, we accumulate the matching score using our weighting scheme.
-When `n` appearances is found for a document, it is removed from candidates and added to the results, which is a priority queue with relevance score as the priority.
-During the process, we prune the candidates who are not going to appear in all `n` inverted lists; The pruned document ids along with their number of existing appearances are put into a backup candidates map.
+The details of the pruning algorithm is the following: instead of looping over all `n` inverted lists of all query terms, we first pick the query term with the least edit distance (i.e. with the least typos) and the least document frequency (i.e. the most rare term), and use its posting documents as the candidates.
+We loop over this list of candidate documents, for each document, check if it appears in the inverted lists of subsequent query terms, which are ordered by document frequency.
+When `n` appearances is found, the document is removed from the candidate list and added to the result lists.
+At the same time, we remove the candidates that are not going to appear in all `n` inverted lists;
+The pruned documents are put into a backup candidate list to be used later.

-If all candidates are exhausted and user still requests more results, the document ids of the second rarest query term are added to backup candidates map, which is then promoted to the candidates and are checked against the remaining terms to ensure the candidates appear in `n-1` inverted lists.
-If user keeps asking for more results, the process continues until there is no inverted list remaining to be checked against.
-Essentially, this search algorithm processes documents in the order of the number of query terms they contains.
-First those contain all `n` query terms, then `n-1` terms, then `n-2`, and so on.
+If all candidates are exhausted and user still requests more results, the document ids of the second rarest query term are added to candidates list, alone with the backup candidates.
+They are checked against the remaining query terms to select the candidates that appear in `n-1` inverted lists.
+If user keeps asking for more results, the process continues until candidates only need to appear in `1` inverted list.
+Essentially, this search algorithm processes documents in tiers.
+First those documents contain all `n` query terms, then `n-1` terms, then `n-2`, and so on.
+Document scoring and ranking are performed within a tier, not cross tiers.

 The query processing workflow is implemented as Clojure transducers, and the results are wrapped in the `sequence` function, which performs the calculations